Boiler and Pressure Equipment (BPE)

 • changes required by updates or revisions to product codes and standards or regulations

-• change of address (applicable to ASME Accredited companies only)
+• change of address that affects the scope of work (applicable to ASME Accredited companies only)

-NOTE: Licence renewals can only be granted if the revision level and date of the Quality Program Manual being implemented at the time of renewal is the same revision level and date that is registered with the department.
-If a revision had occurred after registration, please see 2) Changes or Revisions to a registered Quality Program Manual or an existing BPE Contractor Licence, above for further information.
+The revision level and date of the Quality Program Manual being implemented at the time of renewal must be the same revision level and date that is registered with the department.

 BPE Permit